In recent years, the majority of my holidays have been inspired by cycling. There are a few reasons for this:

 See also: A cycling holiday with lots of panache

 What about hiring one when you arrive?
-Again – there’s good and bad and again, you can learn from my errors.
+Again – there’s good and bad.
 The pros of course are that you avoid any transportation hassle – a good bike hiring business will probably have the bike delivered to your place of accommodation.
 The cons are only there if you haven’t chosen wisely.
 A cycling adventure in Sardinia was fairly tainted for our crew due to a series of mechanicals that should never have happened.
 Next time I’d probably only hire a bike if I was going to a location that I knew was really geared towards cycling tourism, like Mallorca.

 Be upfront with yourself, and anyone cycling with you